Tatianarangoc/grill-burguer/README.md

 - Footer with links to social networks.

 ##🛠️ Technical requirements
--The website must be fully responsive and adapt to different screen sizes -You must use Flexbox or CSS Grid for layout
+-The website is fully responsive and adapt to different screen sizes -Made with Flexbox and CSS Grid.
--You must use at least one animation or transition with CSS -The css must be written in BEM
+-Made transition with CSS
+-The css must is written in BEM
--The navigation menu must be functional (opening and closing)
+-The navigation menu is functional (opening and closing in mobile and tablet)

+##🏗️ Building Process
+I started reading the requirement and understood what I had to do, I continued to do the HTML structure and then I built the files in JavaScript, images and styles, and lastly I added a normalize extention to help the browsers suport with the styles I added.

+##🧐What I've learned
+-To fully combine HTML5, CSS3 and Javascript into a project -To work with empty arrays, as well as pushing and storing data in them -To practice BEM
+-To practice CSS transitions to improve the user's experience

+##🤯Some Issues
+The construction the functional menu, and carrusel, took me a bit more time because I needed to read the documentation about how to make that.